twpayne/go-vfs/README.md

 * `HostOSFS` which is `WindowsOSFS` on Windows, `OSFS` elsewhere.

 * `TestFS` which assists running tests on a real filesystem but in a temporary directory that is easily cleaned up.
+It uses `HostOSFS` under the hood.

 Example usage: